 The Saha equation may be used to calculate the ionisation of the gas surrounding a deorbiting vehicle as a function of temperature:

 The plasma frequency is given by fp[Hz] = 9 Ne0.5

-At an altitude of 70 km, where maximum Space Shuttle heating occurs, the atmosphere is still about 20% oxygen and 80% hydrogen.
+At an altitude of 70 km, where maximum Space Shuttle heating occurs, the atmosphere is still about 20% oxygen and 80% nitrogen.
 The Saha equation must be applied to these constituents separately.
 When this is done, the results are shown in both tabular and graphical form below.

 |T (Kelvin)||Ne /m3||fp|

 The Saha model becomes strictly invalid after 8000 Kelvin, but the curve can be extended smoothly up to the point of complete first ionisation, when the number of ions/electrons equals the total atmospheric number density [ 2x1021 per cubic metre at 70 km ].
 Of course, higher temperatures will result in more than one electron being removed from the atoms, with a further increase in plasma frequency, but we will ignore this in the current approximation.